Magdalena Larreboure

 I am a PhD Candidate in Public Policy at Harvard University, following the Politics and Institutions track.

-I am interested in political economy, with a focus on climate politics and policy.
-Within my research, I explore the impact of collective action and social movements in influencing electoral decisions, the significance of natural disasters as catalysts for policy change, and the framing of energy bills to gain legislators’ support.
+I am interested in political economy, with a focus on environmental politics and policy.
+Within my research, I explore the impact of collective action and social movements in influencing electoral decisions, the significance of natural disasters as catalysts for policy change, and the politics of groundwater allocation.

 Prior to starting the PhD I worked for three years as a senior research specialist for Johannes Haushofer and co-authors, while based at the Busara Center in Nairobi, Kenya.
 Before that, I completed a Master’s degree in Economics at Pontificia Universidad Católica de Chile and a Bachelor’s degree in Business and Economics at the same institution.